AbinayaBabuSri/yodelr/README.md

 ### Installation

-1. Download and unzip the Yodelr project.
+1. Download or Clone the repository.
 2. Compile the project using Maven from project directory:
 	- mvn clean install